bartvanbenthem/gofound-restful/README.md

 # gofound-restful
-Project template for creating an RESTfull webservice in Go, with relational database backend and example content.
+Project template for creating an RESTful webservice in Go, with relational database backend and example content.

 ### Used packages
 * github.com/go-chi/chi